Nutrition for travel: what you need to know

 Feeding and fasting cycles are one of the primary cues for the peripheral clocks, in particular, the liver clock is sensitive to both the meal timing and meal composition of food.
 A recent study confirmed there is insufficient evidence in supporting meal timing and alleviating jetlag.

-Meal composition, does show some promising evidence regarding disturbed sleep, which is often a deliberating consequence of jetlag.
+Meal composition does show some promising evidence regarding disturbed sleep, which is often a deliberating consequence of jetlag.
 L-tryptophan, when high, has been linked to increased melatonin production in the brain.

-Travel itinerary will influence practical opportunities to optimise meal-type and meal-timing during travel, and even short-haul travel can result in poor eating.
+Travel itineraries will influence practical opportunities to optimise meal-type and meal-timing during travel, and even short-haul travel can result in poor eating.
 Avoidance of large meals, caffeine, and alcohol before and during travel should be advised for those with travel sickness.

 The majority of the research has studied dosages of 2-8 mg of melatonin with eastward travel, although side effects of hypnotic effects, confusion, and headaches may occur.
-With a potential 465% batch-to-batch variation in melatonin and lack of regulation, means it should be considered before use.
+With a potential 465 % batch-to-batch variation in melatonin and lack of regulation, means it should be considered before use.

-200mg of caffeine has been shown to delay melatonin rhythm strongly and consistently by 40 min when taken 3 h before bedtime.
+200 mg of caffeine has been shown to delay melatonin rhythm strongly and consistently by 40 min when taken 3 h before bedtime.

 Packing food to consume on the trip reduces impromptu stops and the selection of less suitable choices from convenience options.
 Carrying appropriate snacks (e.g. bars, fresh and dried fruit, nuts) to supplement intake during the flight is advised, especially if the nutritional needs of the athlete is high (i.e., a 120 kg rugby player).
 Special requests can always be made to the air-crew for extra fluid to remain hydrated during the flight.